V2X-UniPool: Unifying Multimodal Perception and Knowledge Reasoning for Autonomous Driving: Introduction

+\item We introduce \textbf{V2X-UniPool}, the first \textbf{knowledge-driven language-based V2X framework} for AD systems in scenario-aware, smarter decision making.
+The framework contains: (i) a language translation module, (ii) a time-indexed knowledge pool, and (iii) contextualized RAG grounding.

-\item A time indexed knowledge pool is constructed that unifies heterogeneous infrastructure-side sensors' records including LiDAR, images, and structured data, into a unified language representation.
-By organizing information into static and dynamic pools across time windows, the pool supports efficient storage, real-time retrieval, and consistent reasoning over both persistent construction and evolving traffic context and states.
+\item To address heterogeneity and synchronization issues, we construct a \textbf{time-indexed knowledge pool} that integrates infrastructure-side sensor records into a unified, language-based representation.
+Accompanied by temporal static and dynamic data, the pool enables efficient storage, real-time retrieval, and temporally consistent reasoning.

-\item This framework incorporates a proactive RAG mechanism that enables LLMs to query the knowledge pool for scene information.
-This approach bridges the modality gap and mitigates hallucinations by grounding reasoning and decision-making in structured, real-time environmental data.
+\item V2X-UniPool incorporates a \textbf{RAG mechanism} that allows models to retrieve this time-indexed knowledge pool for relevant scene context.
+This real-time grounding effectively bridges the modality gap and reduces hallucinations.

+\item Experiments on the real-world DAIR-V2X dataset demonstrate that V2X-UniPool achieves \textbf{state-of-the-art planning accuracy and safety}, while reducing communication cost by more than 80\% and attaining the \textbf{lowest overhead}, even under zero-shot vehicle-side model.

 \end{itemize}